intel-secl/skc-tools/SKC_Product_Guide.md

 ### Directory Layout

-The Verification Service installs by default to /opt/authservice with the following folders.
+The Authendication and Authorization Service installs by default to /opt/authservice with the following folders.

 ####  Bin